Analysis

 The new applications fall into three broad areas.

 Full codebase understanding: a 1M-token context can hold somewhere around 500,000 to 700,000 lines of code, depending on the language and how heavily it's commented, an order-of-magnitude estimate rather than a measured figure.
 That covers most individual microservices, libraries, or apps.
 You can ask "how does authentication work in this codebase?" or "find every place we sanitise user input" and have the model read the whole repository in one pass.
-Tools like Kimi K2.7 Code have shown real strength at spotting cross-file dependencies and refactoring opportunities, though it's worth noting K2.7 Code runs a 256K-token window rather than a full 1M, so the very largest repos still need to be fed in sections (Codersera, Kimi K2.7 Code guide).
+Tools like Kimi K2.7 Code have shown real strength at spotting cross-file dependencies and refactoring opportunities, though K2.7 Code runs a 256K-token window rather than a full 1M, so the very largest repos still need to be fed in sections (Codersera, Kimi K2.7 Code guide (opens in a new tab)).

 Multi-document legal and financial analysis: case files, financial filings, and regulatory submissions often run to hundreds or thousands of pages.
 With a 1M-token context, a lawyer can load an entire case file, complaints, motions, depositions, exhibits, and ask the model to flag inconsistencies, summarise the key arguments, or draft a responsive pleading.
 A financial analyst can pull in years of filings, earnings-call transcripts, and analyst notes to build out an investment thesis.